 Maintaining a healthy weight is a great way to prevent a long line of health issues.
 Obesity has been scientifically linked to type 2 diabetes, heart disease, high blood pressure, etc. Perhaps that is what has been the cause in your case.
 But obesity can not only cause, but it can also worsen the symptoms of these health issues.

 In diabetes, being overweight can cause more significant joint pain, increased leg swelling, dangerously high blood sugar levels, etc. By maintaining a healthy weight, you can prevent many of these complications and generally improve your condition.
-It will be easier for your body to maintain normal blood sugar levels, thus preventing further damage to your blood vessels, which ultimately contributes to swelling and poor blood flow.
+It will be easier for your body to maintain normal blood sugar levels, thus preventing further damage to your blood vessels, which ultimately contributes to diabetes feet swelling and poor blood flow.

 One of the easiest ways to achieve a healthy weight is to keep an eye on your diet-practice portion control by filling half of your plate with veggies.
 Next, fill at least one-fourth of the plate with protein and the rest of the plate with healthy carbs.
 Download a calorie tracking app to track your daily calorie intake.
 Make sure that you drink enough water and, most importantly, be physically active.